qiwenxu697/cse15l-lab-reports/lab1-report.md

   [user@sahara ~]$ cd
   [user@sahara ~]$
 ```
 The working directory is home. `cd` change the current directory to be the argument.
 If there is no argument for this command, `cd` change to the working directory to be home.
+This is not an error.

 2. using the command with a path to a directory as an argument:
 ```
   [user@sahara ~]$ cd lecture1
   [user@sahara ~/lecture1]$
 ```
   The working directory that the command was run is home.
 After the command run, the current directory set to be lecture1.
+This is not an error.

 3. using the command with a path to a file as an argument:
 ```